 It is recommended to have nightly backups of the OptiVLM Vault Balance Oracle schema.

-You may back up the data using replication, a simple Oracle EXP or EXPDP command, or other tool of choice for the DBA.
+You may back up the data using replication, a simple Oracle EXP or EXPDP command, or other tools of choice for the DBA.

-You would re-load that data following the schema user create and import methods outlined earlier in this document.
+You would re-load the data following the schema user create and import methods outlined earlier in this document.

 IMPORTANT NOTE

-To upgrade application version to 9.16 with SQL Server, below are the steps.
+To upgrade the application version to 9.16 with SQL Server, below are the steps.

-1. Customers having older versions (<9.16) must be upgraded to 9.16 without changing DB server (Oracle).
+Customers having older versions (<9.16) must be upgraded to 9.16 without changing the DB server (Oracle).

-This step is taken care by application if 9.16 war with oracle properties is deployed into webserver.
+This step is taken care by the application if 9.16 war with oracle properties is deployed into the webserver.

-After deployment, user is prompted to upgrade DB Schema.
+After deployment, the user is prompted to upgrade DB Schema.
 This is also specific to OC and OV.
-For VLM, products the upgrade is taken care by Liquibase.
+For VLM, products the upgrade is handled by Liquibase.

 Create Database and schema in SQL Server as mentioned in installation.

-Migrate data from Oracle to SQLServer(taken care by NCR Team).
+Migrate data from Oracle to SQL Server (Handled by NCR Team).

-Update Oracle DB properties with SQLServer Details in 9.16 war and deploy.
+Update Oracle DB properties with SQL Server Details in 9.16 war and deploy.

 EPSS Integration

-After 10.x, this application must be integrated with EPSS for authentication and authorization.
+After 10.x, the application must be integrated with EPSS for authentication and authorization.

 User Groups must be created in EPSS.

-Please refer CM apps Installation and EPSS Integration guide10.0.pdf for detailed steps.
+Kindly refer to CM apps Installation and EPSS Integration guide10.0.pdf for detailed steps.

 CXBanking, OptiVLM Vault Balance 10.0 , Installation guide